 Here’s your quick-and-dirty guide to natural remedies that support your immune system.

 - Eat garlic: To use garlic as a natural remedy, mince two cloves and let them sit for 15 minutes for the active compounds to develop.
 Combine with olive oil and salt, then spread on your tasty snack of choice.

 - Drink ginger tea: Ginger is soothing and warming — great for when you’re feeling a bit run down.
 Or combine lemon, lavender, coconut charcoal and raw honey for a calming tea with detox benefits.

 - Supplement with turmeric: Turmeric is used for just about everything in Ayurvedic medicine for its immune-supporting properties.
 That’s thanks to curcumin, the active compound in turmeric.
 Don’t love the taste of turmeric, or find it hard to fit regularly into your diet?
-Try Bulletproof Curcumin Max — it absorbs 10 times better than standard 95% curcumin powders.
+Try Bulletproof Curcumin Max — its curcumin absorbs 10 times better than standard 95% curcumin powders.

 - Pop vitamin C: There’s evidence that this old standby is important for the optimal functioning of your white blood cells.
 You can get both vitamins C and D via Bulletproof Immune Defense Collagen Protein Packets, which also provide collagen protein to support healthy skin, bones and joints.†

 - Add glutathione: Glutathione, your body’s master antioxidant, strengthens the immune system and works with vitamin C. Take a glutathione supplement or get it from a high-quality whey protein.

 - Don’t forget vitamin D: Vitamin D keeps your immune system in fighting shape.
 Take it with vitamins K and A for the biggest benefits.
 Get it all in Bulletproof Vitamins A-D-K.

 - Take zinc: Studies have shown the importance of zinc in maintaining the activity of immune system cells.
-When loading up on zinc, make sure it’s paired with copper so you don’t deplete your stores, like Bulletproof Zinc with Copper.
+When taking zinc, make sure it’s paired with copper so you don’t deplete your stores, like Bulletproof Zinc with Copper.